-Quality score is a metric in Google AdWords, Bing Ads and other platforms that combines historical performance and relevance of your ads, keywords, and landing pages to a user’s search query.
+Quality score is a metric in Google Ads, Bing Ads and other platforms that combines historical performance and relevance of your ads, keywords, and landing pages to a user’s search query.

 Quality Score (QS) can also be a helpful warning signal when there are particular ad groups or campaigns in a PPC account that need to be optimized; as a rule of thumb, the better your Quality Score, the better your ads perform.
 Quality Score is graded on a 1 through 10 ranking scale, with 10 being the best.

 Quality Score is comprised of several things, such as expected clickthrough rate, ad relevance, and landing page experience.
 Whenever your ad competes in an auction, Google evaluates these factors.
 Your Quality Score is then combined with your maximum cost-per-click bid to determine your Ad Rank.
 Ad Rank determines where/when an ad appears in the search results.

 To improve ad position for a given keyword, advertisers are presented with two options: increase the maximum cost-per-click bid, or improve the Quality Score of the keyword.

 In Google Ads, Quality Scores for each keyword can easily be viewed.
 After logging into an account and navigating to the keywords tab, hover over the white speech bubble in the status column of your keyword.